topicanica/IT-Structures-and-algorithms/README.md

 # IT-Structures-and-algorithms
-Structures and algorithm course tasks
+This repository consist of tasks during structures and algorithm course.